 Filtration is important, as scissortails do best in good quality water.
 They are naturally accustomed to moving water and would enjoy a current such as that provided by a powerhead.
 Water should be soft with a pH of neutral to slightly acidic.
 The use of peat or blackwater additives can help replicate the optimum water parameters.
 A darker substrate is preferred, and the tank should be tightly covered, as scissortails are prone to jumping.

 When bringing this species home, it is wise to match water parameters from the tank they came from, as closely as possible, as they do not adapt well to sudden changes in water conditions.
 Take care to acclimate them for a sufficient length of time to ensure they are not shocked.

-Scissortails readily accept all foods but prefer live foods whenever possible.
+Scissortails readily accept all foods but prefer to eat live foods whenever possible.
 In nature, their diet consists primarily of insects.
 However, they will accept frozen foods, freeze-dried foods as well as flake foods.
-Brine shrimp, daphnia and any type of worm are an excellent supplemental food, particularly when conditioning before breeding.
+Brine shrimp, daphnia and any type of worm are excellent supplemental foods, particularly when conditioning before breeding.

 Sexual differences in scissortails are not readily discernible.
 Males are typically smaller and more slender than females, and when ready to spawn, are more intensely colored.
 Females are generally larger and rounder in the belly, particularly when viewed from above.

 Scissortails are egg-scatterers that are relatively easy to breed.
 For best fry yield, a separate breeding tank is recommended and should be fitted with either a mesh for the eggs to fall through or spawning mats.
 Fill the tank about half full of water that is slightly acidic (6.0 to 6.5) and at a temperature of 77 to 82 F/25 to 28 C. Lighting should be minimal, and filtration should be a sponge type filter.